Purple Fairy Club

 Purple Fairy Club, Vancouver Island, BC, photo by Bud Logan

-Purple Fairy Club with its dull purple colors and densely packed, non-branching fruiting bodies is distinctive enough that you will probably not need to use a microscope or a DNA sequencer to identify the mushroom successfully.
+Purple Fairy Club, with its dull purple colours and densely packed, non-branching fruiting bodies, is distinctive enough that you will probably not need to use a microscope or a DNA sequencer to identify the mushroom successfully.

-They can reach heights of up to 15 cm high and are up to 6 mm wide, they are spindle-shaped, unbranched, sometimes somewhat flattened, or with a groove or a twist, and very pretty to the eye.
-At one time it was known as clavaria purpura, it has now been moved to its own genus as a result of phylogenetic analysis, it is now officially known as alloclavaria puppurea.
+They can reach heights of up to 15 cm and are up to 6 mm wide.
+They are spindle-shaped, unbranched, sometimes somewhat flattened, or with a groove or a twist, and very pretty to the eye.
+At one time, it was known as Clavaria purpura; it has now been moved to its own genus as a result of phylogenetic analysis, and it is now officially known as Alloclavaria puppurea.

 Purple Fairy Club, Vancouver Island, BC